lead generation

 Company Size: +5 points if the company size aligns with your ICP.

-Visiting the Pricing Page: +15 points if the lead visits your pricing page, as this indicates strong interest.
+Visiting the Pricing Page: +15 points if the lead visits your page, indicating strong interest.

 Opening an Email: +2 points for each email the lead opens.